Pogal Paristan: Geography

 The Pogal Valley lies on the southeast end of Tehsil Banihal, and a stream known as 'Sundari'or pogal stream, The two rivers of pogal and paristan meet and forms a river called as 'Madhumati' runs through it.
 The Paristan Valley is a narrow valley situated at the southeast end of Tehsil Banihal that runs roughly east to west.
 Its south side is a forest-covered mountain range of considerable elevation, while the north is a range of mostly bare and stony hills.
 The path from Kishtwar to Kashmir, by the Nandmarg pass, crosses the Paristan Valley; it is used early in the season before the Brari Bal route becomes usable.

 A village in the valley named Paristan, which is a part of the Banihal area, lies along this path.
 It Paristan is located on a spur above the west side of the village of Halan.
 The valley contains large villages but does contain numerous hamlets and a considerable amount of agricultural cultivation.

 In 2014, Pogal Paristan Tehsil was carved out of Banihal Tehsil.
 The valley comprises a Block Development Constituency (BDC) where current BDC is Karleep Singh Bali in 2022, two District Development Constituencies, and nineteen Panchayats.
 There are ten revenue villages in the tehsil; Pogal, Panchal, Alinbass, Muthlal, Hochak, Paristan, Senabathi, Bingara, Nardyal, Dhanmasta, and Yamuna.

 Economy

 Inhabitants in Pogal Paristan are mostly agricultural, and grow crops such as maize, potatoes, and pluses (rajma).
 Fruits like apple, apricot, peach, quince, anjeer (fig), plum are also grown.
 Walnuts are also grown in this region.

-The place has several scenic and valiant niches, i.e. Chapnagla, Pasthati etc. Some most famous tourist spot include Sunaseri, Sarwadhar, Hinjni, Dhoobdanda' Tookra' Hummergali, Kakargali, Googli Dhar, Beranbass in Paristan area and Sargali, Rohan Top, Taparwan, Hansraj top in Pogal area.The only thing that requires attention is better road connectivity.
+The place has several scenic niches, i.e. Chapnagla, Pasthati etc. Some most famous tourist spot include Sunaseri, Sarwadhar, Hinjni, Doodhpav' Tookra' Hummergali, Kakargali, Googli Dhar, Beranbass in Paristan area and Sargali, Rohan Top, Taparwan, Hansraj top in Pogal area.The only thing that requires attention is better road connectivity.